 It's not just about being subject to less than stellar financing options for major life purchases, such as for a home or car.
 A low credit score can also cost you housing even when you aren’t looking to purchase.
 Many landlords do background checks which now include your credit report and score.

 If you are a financial liability, someone else may swoop in and take your spot just because they have demonstrated they can pay their bills on time.
 Ouch, right?

 It doesn’t stop there.
 Utility companies may request you place a hefty deposit up-front.
 This is primarily out of fear that you’ll skip out when a bill is due.
 The point is, your credit score is more important than you think.

 While many of us may need to repair, or even build, our credit, all hope is not lost.
 There are so many tools and options out there, in regards to how easy it is to fix your credit.
 Self is one of those companies leading the way.

 If you are looking to build or reestablish your credit, Self may be a great fit for you.
-With various plans fitting all budgets, access to FDIC backed banks and an easy online platform, it may be a tool to help you achieve the credit score you deserve.
+With various plans fitting all budgets, access to FDIC backed banks (see FDIC disclosure in footer), and an easy online platform, it may be a tool to help you achieve the credit score you deserve.